vishnumaiea/KiExport/Readme.md

 ## Log File

 KiExport will generate a log file in a directory specified in the configuration file.
 This log can be used to check what commands were run and what files were created in the last run.
-The log file can be specified in the configruation file as follows for example:
+The log file can be specified in the configuration file as follows for example:

 ```json
 "kiexport_log_path": "Export\\kiexport.log"